matter-labs/zinc/zinc-book/src/05-operators/01-arithmetic.md

 # Arithmetic operators

-Arithmetic operators do not perform any kind of overflow checking at compile time.
+Arithmetic operators do not perform any kind of overflow checking at compile-time.
 If an overflow happens, the Zinc VM will fail at runtime.

 > When it comes to the division of negative numbers, Zinc follows the Euclidean
 > division concept.
 It means that `-45 % 7 == 4`.
 To get the detailed explanation